inayrus/FinalAppProject/PROCESS.md

 * Renske suggested that the problem with multiple stacked NoteActivities (return to NoteActivity after text is recognized from a photo in SelecActivity) could be handled by specifying this activity as a SingleInstance/ SingleTask in the manifest.
 * Edited the NoteActivity code so the keyboard only opens after an EditText has been clicked.
 * Displayed the tags in the NoteActivity.
 * Started research on how to create a pop up menu when an icon in the tool bar is clicked.
 The idea is for a pop up menu to open when the tags icon is clicked.
 I want to display all the made tags so far in it, with the extra option to make a new tag.
 All these option would have a checkbox and are all selectable.
 At this moment I'm not sure how such a pop up can be achieved.

+#### Day 4
+* I looked into PopupMenu as a way to display a pop up for choosing tags and put it in my code.
+Renske suggested that AlertDialogue could also be an option and I have to agree thatit does more have the look I was going for.